OCAD University is excited to launch a new creative experience this summer

 2. Written Statement of Intent

-Tell us a little about you, what you're interested in and why.
+Tell us a little about yourself, what you're interested in, and why.
 Your statement should be approximately 250 - 350 words in length and answer the following questions:

-- What areas of interest and/or mediums do you make work in?
+• What areas of interest and/or mediums do you work in?

 3. Art/Design Portfolio